 Counseling services offered by the college are free.
 However, a referral to a community resource may result in a fee by that individual or service.

-September 10th is National Suicide Awareness Prevention Day.
+September 10th was National Suicide Awareness Prevention Day.

 Black Hawk College’s Counseling Department asked BHC student’s why they can’t be replaced.
 These were their answers.